 Craig has over 15 years of software development on a variety of teams, including Fidelity.com, Overstock.com, F-16 aircraft, and several startups.
 Craig is passionate about solving problems with the right tools and enjoys teaching and mentoring others so they can save time and accomplish their goals faster.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Craig Golightly, and welcome to my course to burn a tease for developers moving to the cloud.
+Course Overview (Music) Hi everyone.
+My name is Craig Golightly, and welcome to my course, Kubernetes for Developers: Moving to the Cloud.
 I am a senior software consultant.
-You've created a Cuban aunties app, and you're ready to run it in the cloud.
-But where do you start?
-How do you determine the appropriate option for your needs?
-In this course, we're going to set up a Cuban aunties cluster and deploy an app on three major cloud providers so you can experience the process from start to finish and see how easy it is.
-Some of the major topics that we will cover include evaluating cloud options for kubernetes Azure kubernetes service from Microsoft Elastic KUBERNETES service from eight of US and Google Cuban Eighties engine from Google Cloud.
-By the end of this course, you will be able to deploy an update, a basic kubernetes application running in a managed cloud service before beginning the course.
-You should be familiar with Dr and Kubernetes and have an environment with docker and coupe C. T. L installed.
-I hope you'll join me on this journey to learn about running your cue.
-Bernetti zap in the cloud with the Cuban eighties for developers moving to the Cloud course at plural site
+You've created a Kubernetes app, and you're ready to run it in the cloud, but where do you start?
+How do you determine the appropriate option for your needs.
+In this course, we are going to set up a Kubernetes cluster and deploy an app on three major cloud providers so you can experience the process from start to finish and see how easy it is.
+Some of the major topics that we will cover include: evaluating cloud options for Kubernetes, Azure Kubernetes Service for Microsoft, Elastic Kubernetes Service from AWS, and Google Kubernetes Engine from Google Cloud.
+By the end of this course, you will be able to deploy and update a basic Kubernetes application running in a managed cloud service.
+Before beginning the course, you should be familiar with Docker and Kubernetes and have an environment with Docker and kubectl installed.
+I hope you'll join me on this journey to learn about running your Kubernetes app in the cloud with the Kubernetes for Developers: Moving to the Cloud course at Pluralsight.